If you spend months designing an app, creating a number of iterations, testing them, there’s no doubt you have a question: How to monetize an app?

-You need to be confident in the success of your app, but there is thin likelihood that your app will land you in riches.
+You need to be confident in the success of your app, but there is a small possibility that your app will land you in riches.
 Statistics reveal that around 2% of the app developers claim more than half of the app revenues.
 You need to be realistic with your vision of success, so let’s see what you can do with app monetization.

 Read also: HOW DO FREE APPS MAKE MONEY